 For some people, it is the time and effort of caring for a large, in-ground garden that seems daunting.
-If you love the idea of being surrounded by a garden, but you can't see yourself spending countless hours with a pruner in your hands, once again a wonderful option is to create a garden paradise on your patio or terrace.
+If you love the idea of being surrounded by a garden, but you can't see yourself spending countless hours with a pruner in your hands, create a garden paradise on your patio or terrace.

 You could still incorporate beds and containers, but you have the added element of hardscaping.
 They haven't invented a stone yet that doesn't look even better next to a plant.
 Even concrete looks chic.

 A patio garden room requires more thought than simply placing a couple of containers by a chair.
 For a well-designed patio garden, you will need to consider things like framing, softening the edges, creating paths, and maximizing your patio's potential.

 Think About Why You Want a Garden on Your Patio or Terrace